-Our content marketer Jennifer has interviewed Ilya.
+Elena from our growth team has interviewed Ilya.
 She’s also the founder of the Dashly library, and she was the first one to have her personal OKR.

 — Hi, Ilya!
 We’ve known each other for a long time now.
 We discussed product strategies, you helped us formulate our strategic stakes, and facilitated our strategic workshop.
 You’re great at making things clear and simple.
-Please tell us in a nutshell why do companies need OKRs?
+Please tell us, in a nutshell, why do companies need OKRs?
 It sometimes seems to be yet another framework used by everyone, not necessarily wisely.
 What issues does this framework help solve and in what way exactly?

-— Hi, Jennifer!
+— Hi, Elena!
 First, you must realize that OKRs are only worth introducing when you have a clear strategy.
 You need to know where you’re heading.
 If you don’t, OKRs may get you off course.
 You’re likely to set wrong objectives and head in the wrong direction.